-Interviews: Overall, the evaluation interviewed 467 stakeholders (at HQ, regional, and country levels).
-All individual and group interviews followed agreedupon interview protocols tailored to categories of equality is mainstreaming.
+9 Within the UN system, one of the key approaches to gender equality is mainstreaming.
 Although this approach culminated in the Beijing Platform for Action, it has received feminist criticism for becoming institutionalized and losing sight of the political nature of the struggle for equality.
 Feminist have also noted that an organization's norms, values, behaviour and practices are determined not so much by visible or direct power, but rather by the "deep structure" of organizations.
+Source: Batliwala, 2010.

-The UN Women evaluation code of conduct is based on UNEG Ethical Guidelines for Evaluation and UNEG Code of Conduct for Evaluation in the UN System to ensure that the rights of individuals involved are respected.
+10 The UN Women evaluation code of conduct is based on UNEG Ethical Guidelines for Evaluation and UNEG Code of Conduct for Evaluation in the UN System to ensure that the rights of individuals involved are respected.